Updated April 2026

 Balance of cost and cover

-Common MBI Claims in New Zealand
+Common MBI Claims in Australia

 The most frequently claimed components and typical repair costs.